Lithium Batteries Are Causing Fires at Recycling Plants. Are They Really Environmentally Friendly?

 As these batteries become more and more prevalent, the sheer number of them poses a challenge for waste management and recycling systems.

 Lithium mining has a detrimental effect on the environment, and yet the batteries themselves are contributing to a move away from fossil fuel overuse.
 If a lithium battery in a car allows a person to reduce their dependence on fossil fuels, does this cancel out the water pollution associated with lithium extraction?
+And many consumers found themselves stuck when unable to charge their EV’s during the recent deep freeze experienced nationwide.

 Are Lithium Batteries a Fire Risk?